-• Development Programme
+Development Programme

-If Depaul Housing Services / Depaul UK enter into a property development programme, the charities need to ensure that it is strategically, financially and operationally viable, or they risk being unable to fulfil their obligations to tenants, comply with regulatory requirements and/or meet financial commitments.
+Current Government programmes such as RSAP and Single Homeless Accommodation Programme (SHAP) are enabling organisations such as Depaul Housing Services access to capital and revenue funding for purchase and development of properties for the provision of social housing.
+If Depaul Housing Services enters into a property development programme, it needs to ensure that it is strategically, financially and operationally viable, or it risks being unable to fulfil its obligations to tenants, being able to comply with regulatory requirements and/or meet financial commitments.

-Mitigating interventions: All development opportunities undergo an initial feasibility review; all individual development projects undergo appropriate due diligence and risk management reviews.
+Mitigating interventions\: All development opportunities undergo an initial feasibility review; all individual development projects undergo appropriate due diligence and risk management reviews.